 Pro Tips:

-- Top Sirloin is best for this recipe—about 8 oz each and about 1 inch thick.
+- Top Sirloin is best for this recipe—6 to 8 oz each and about 1 inch thick.

 - Top sirloin will usually do well without tenderization, but others should probably be tenderized somehow.